 “We have an event that would compare very favourably with most stage productions at the Frankfurt International Motor Show, for example,” Oosthuizen adds.
 “Keep in mind that our event is live-streamed on YouTube, so that those who cannot be there on the night, can still experience the glitz and glamour of the show... and there’s a lot of that!”

-What’s in store for the 2020 event, to be staged on Thursday 6 February at Kyalami?
-“Let’s just say that it will be colourful, and we’re working hard to ensure that visually our audience is in for a real treat.
-We also expect some very high-profile attendees next year, including Bonang Matheba, who’ll be the master of ceremonies.
-Bonang was recently recognised as “African Influencer of the Year” by the E!
-People’s Choice Awards in the United States.”
+What’s in store for the 2021 announcement?
+“Let’s just say that it will be colourful, and we’re working hard to ensure that visually our audience is in for a real treat.”

 8. An investment in broadcasting the winners

-Dasen Thathiah, a reporter for ENCA, joined the judging panel for 2019/20.
+Dasen Thathiah, a reporter for ENCA, joined the judging panel in 2019.

 “Many awards programmes end with the handover of a trophy (or trophies), followed by a press release,” Oosthuizen explains.
 “We decided from the get-go that if our awards programme was to truly have an impact on consumers’ purchasing decisions, it would require significant post-event marketing.
 This is why you see #CarsAwards billboards across Johannesburg and at airports.
 That’s why there are ads in magazines and newspapers, as well as several online platforms: to inform consumers about which cars they ought to be considering.
 The brands don’t pay for those ads, it’s part of the awards roll-out and integral to our strategy.”